TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Configuration/ConfigurationOverview.rst

    Can be used to **override** settings defined in :file:`LocalConfiguration.php`

 :file:`config/sites/<site>/config.yaml`
-   This file is located in :file:`webroot/typo3conf/sites` in non-Composer installations.
+   This file is located in :file:`webroot/typo3conf/sites` in non-`Composer`:pn: installations.
    The Site configuration configured in the :guilabel:`SITE MANAGEMENT > Sites` backend module is written to this file.